-Does the source cite respectable references?

-2. Accuracy

-Does the piece follow basic spelling, grammar, and composition rules?
-Does the information appear to be reliable?

-Are the embedded hyperlinks valid?
+Does the source cite respectable references and have a contact point?
+2. Accuracy Does the piece follow basic spelling, grammar, and composition rules and appear to be reliable?
+Are the embedded hyperlinks valid and do they present accurate information?
+3. Objectivity Is the source biased or does the author have an agenda?

-Do the hyperlinked or referenced sources present accurate information?
-Does the author accept feedback and error notices?
-3. Objectivity How is the source biased?

-Does the author have an agenda?